-To remove the SD/MMC/MS card, please just pull it smoothly.
+To remove the SD/MMC/MS card, please push it in gently and then it ejects automatically.

 Chapter 4 The BIOS Setup Program

 4.1 Introduction

 The BIOS (Basic Input and Output System) Setup program is a menu driven utility that enables you to make changes to the system configuration and tailor the operation of your notebook to your individual work needs.
 A ROM-based configuration utility displays the system's configuration status and provides you with a tool to set system parameters.
 These parameters are stored in nonvolatile battery backed-up CMOS RAM, which saves this information even when the power is turned off.
 When the computer is turned back on, the system is configured with the values found in CMOS.
 Via easy-to-use menus, you can configure such items as: